tisem-digital-marketing/2023-smwa/docs/classes/week_02.md

 # Causality and Difference in Differences

-## Required Readings & Lecture Notes.
+## Required Readings & Lecture Notes

 Parts of these readings and themes from them will be covered in the video lecture.

 * [Conducting Research with Quasi-Experiments: A Guide for Marketers][goldfarb-tucker]
     * In Section 3, only read 3.1

-We'll need some concepts from Linear Regression to work through the Lab & understand lecture content:
+We'll need some concepts from Linear Regression to work understand lecture content.
+If you want to refresh your understanding, check these out:

 * Review of Basic Concepts: Chapters 3, 4, 5, 6 of [these notes](https://scpoecon.github.io/ScPoEconometrics/)
     * Based on the pre-course survey, many of you are already familiar with these concepts